 How many children watch animated films with talking horses, or have picked up classic novels such as Black Beauty and have then decided that they must have a horse?
-Your child could be inspired to having a horse as a pet through a number of different mediums, whether that is a film, TV show or book.
-The important thing here is to establish whether having a horse is something that they have decided whilst being inspired through these mediums, or whether they hold a more long term interest.
+Your child could be inspired to have a horse as a pet through a number of different mediums, whether that is a film, TV show, or book.
+The important thing here is to establish whether having a horse is something that they have decided whilst being inspired through these mediums, or whether they hold a more long-term interest.

 Living your dreams through your child

 You may not be totally aware of this, but many parents actually try and live their own dreams through their children.
 Many parents do not intend to do this, but it happens.
-So, you need to think about whether this is something you are doing, or whether it is an interest driven from your child.
+So, you need to think about whether this is something you are doing, or whether it is interest-driven by your child.

 Are you ready for a horse?

-Owning a horse is completely different to owning any other kind of pet.
-It is a huge responsibility, and one that needs to be managed as effectively as possible.
+Owning a horse is completely different from owning any other kind of pet.
+It is a huge responsibility and one that needs to be managed as effectively as possible.

-Depending on the age of your child, and their maturity and interest levels, will have an impact on just how much involvement and responsibility you will have as parents.
-Consider that it will be you who sources the food, drives supplies up to the paddock, pays the vet bills and sourcing worming solutions from website like www.wormers.co.uk.
+Depending on the age of your child, and their maturity and interest levels will have an impact on just how much involvement and responsibility you will have as parents.
+Consider that it will be you who sources the food, drives supplies up to the paddock, pays the vet bills, and sourcing worming solutions from websites like www.wormers.co.uk.

 Try before you buy

 This is not about renting a horse for the weekend, even though you may be able to do that at some paddocks or by asking friends and family members who already own a horse, it is about booking your child in for horse riding lessons.
-These lessons are a good indicator in to your child’s dedication to having a horse on a more full time basis.
-If you find they are still committed after several months, then this is a good sign to look at a more full time investment.
+These lessons are a good indicator of your child’s dedication to having a horse on a more full-time basis.
+If you find they are still committed after several months, then this is a good sign to look at a more full-time investment.